bosco-oss/KO-HO-web_desgin/README.md

-desgin for hong kong koho desgin compaany,comments and company news are also needed.
+desgin for hong kong koho desgin compaany,Comments and more information will be added later.